okineadev/Redmi-10C-MIUI-patches/README.md

 ---

 #### **`images/super.img`**

-> [!WARNING]
-> This section is a WIP and is not yet complete and may change.

 To work on this partition we need to download `lpunpack` to unpack `super.img` and `lpmake` to pack it: